Nick was appointed as Chief Constable in July 2016.

 Nick was born and raised in East Surrey, where he still lives with wife Liz and four daughters.
 He’s a keen sportsman, enjoying cycling, dinghy sailing and swimming (the last two often at the same time!) and has represented the Met at wrestling.
 A keen musician, he plays the cornet in a brass band.

-Gavin brings a wealth of experience from over 20 years within Surrey Police, serving in every rank up to the role of Temporary Deputy Chief Constable.
+Gavin brings a wealth of experience from over 20 years within Surrey Police, serving in every rank up to the role of Deputy Chief Constable.
 His background and passion for policing Surrey means he is ideal for this role, leading on performance and change to keep Surrey safe.

 Gavin has overall responsibility for strategic and operational co-ordination, professional standards, change programmes and Force performance.
 Gavin also leads for Surrey and Sussex Police on digital projects and is the National Police Chief's Council lead for Local Policing.